 Specialized Types of Cancer Surgery

-In most cases, cancer treatment depends on your overall health; the type and the stage of the cancer; the prognosis, or outlook; and your personal preferences.
+In most cases, cancer treatment depends on your overall health and the ability to tolerate surgery, the type and the stage of the cancer; the prognosis, or outlook, other available choices, and your personal preferences.
 Surgery may be recommended as part of cancer treatment to remove tumors or to take out tissue for testing.
 It may also be done to reconstruct a part of the body affected by the cancer.
 Or your doctor may think it is the best way to treat the cancer.

 This type of surgery destroys cancer cells by freezing them.
 The surgeon takes care to try to keep healthy cells and tissue from being frozen along with the cancer cells.